openstack-archive/fuel-plugin-lma-collector/doc/user/source/metrics/mysql.rst

 ^^^^^^^^

 ``mysql_handler``, the number of times per second a given handler has been executed.
-The metric has a ``handler`` field that contains the handler to which it applies.
+The metric has a ``handler`` field that contains the handler it applies to.
 The values can be:

 * ``commit`` for the internal COMMIT statements.
 * ``delete`` for the internal DELETE statements.